Akankshaaaa/sonicwave-music-player/README.md

 1. Adding your own songs to the `/public/audio` directory
 2. Updating the song data in `src/data/songs.ts`
 3. Modifying the theme in `src/theme/theme.ts`

-## Roadmap

-- [ ] Add playlist functionality
-- [ ] Implement user authentication
-- [ ] Add music visualization
-- [ ] Support for more audio formats
-- [ ] Mobile app with React Native

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Album artwork from Wikipedia
-- Sample music from Coldplay
-- Icons from Material UI Icons